ThanhQuanNguyen/Booking_Management_Web/README.md

 # Booking_Management_Web

 ## Prepare
 Tools used: Vscode, Python, HTML, SQLite.
-Make sure you have every tools installed before installing and running these code files.
+Make sure you have every tools installed before installing and running FLaskAPI code folder.

 ## Activate ETL and SQLite Database
 1. Use __"pip3 install - r equirement.txt"__ to install all the necessary packages.
 2. Type __"flask db_create"__ into the Vscode Terminal to create database.
 If it somehow does not work, make sure that there is __sqlite__ installed on your local device.
 Then __"flask db_drop"__ to drop the databse and __"flask db_create"__ again.
 3. Type __"python run.py"__ to start the ETL process.
 Wait until all the successful annoucements exists.
 4. Open __sqlite__ .
-Go "Open database", click on booking.db to check if the data was created successfully.
+Go "Open database", click on __booking.db__ to check if the data was created successfully.

 ## Activate flask API
 5. After having database, type on the Vscode Termninal the command __"flask db_seed"__ to seed all the user accounts.